mohitpai/journey-optimizer.en/help/using/content-management/generative-title.md

     * **[!UICONTROL Summarize]**: Use this option to shorten a text and keep the essential.

-    * **[!UICONTROL Elaborate]**: Use this option to expand your content with additional creative variants from Generative Sensei.
+    * **[!UICONTROL Elaborate]**: Use this option to expand your content with additional creative variants from the Content assistant.

     ![](assets/gen-ai-title-2.png)